 My primary research interest is the interface between food and health, and understanding ways in which naturally occurring compounds can interact with other components of food, affecting both digestibility of the food and bioactivity of the given compounds.
 My dissertation focused specifically on the role that these interactions may play in food intolerances and allergies.

-In August 2017, I completed my PhD and began work as a postdoctoral fellow in the Department of Plant Biology and Pathology at Rutgers as a part of a NIH T32 training program with the National Center for Complementary and Integrative Health focused on botanical interventions for metabolic syndrome.
+As of August 2017, I have been working as a postdoctoral fellow in the Department of Plant Biology and Pathology at Rutgers as a part of a NIH T32 training program with the National Center for Complementary and Integrative Health focused on botanical interventions for metabolic syndrome.